fireship-io/fireship.io/content/courses/angular/ssr-prerendering.md

 video_length: 4:04
 ---

-Create a script that can prerender specific routes using Angular Universal.
+Create a script that can pre-render specific routes using Angular Universal.

 Note, make sure you have enabled Universal with the schematic from the previous video or with `ng add @nestjs/ng-universal`.